By Kim Hutchinson

 If you are struggling with body issues, ailments and pain, then fully owning your body may just be the magic elixir you’re seeking.
 What would happen if we all took back ownership of our bodies, and stopped buying into all the belief systems that we’ve acquired?
 Take, for example, the idea of disease being hereditary.
 Imagine if we could completely delete the concept from our collective consciousness.
 How many people would experience spontaneous healing?
 Or, take the idea of aging away from us, and see how many people suddenly revivify.

-You might argue these issues have very real, scientifically-proven physical causes, or that we’re being systematically poisoned through such things as chemtrails in our sky, GMOs in our food and fluoride in our water.
-But what if we chose to believe those things would not hurt us?
+You might argue these issues have very real, scientifically-proven physical causes, but what if we chose to believe those things would not hurt us?
 Would that not give us immunity?
 OK, you’d have to be pretty darned sure of said immunity in order to guarantee its effectiveness, but isn’t it at least possible?

 Your beliefs define your reality.
 What you believe is possible, or impossible, defines the parameters of your world.